 Dr Rose and Dr Zaborowski’s ophthalmology practice is at Chelmsford Medical Centre 3, St Augustine’s Hospital in the heart of the medical precinct of the Berea in Durban.
 This is a general ophthalmology practice offering a broad range of services, including cataract and refractive surgery, corneal surgery and transplantation, squint surgery, and treatment for diabetes, glaucoma and macular degeneration.

-Consultations take place on Monday to Friday from 8am to 4pm and surgical procedures take place in the St Augustine’s Hospital Outpatient department on Tuesdays and Thursdays.
+Consultations take place on Monday to Friday from 8am to 4pm and surgical procedures take place at the St Augustine’s Hospital Outpatient Department and the Umhlanga Eye Institute on Tuesdays and Thursdays and LASIK at Umhlanga Medical Centre on Fridays.
 The practice is well-equipped with state of the art diagnostic and therapeutic machinery, including optical coherence tomography, argon and yag laser, Pentacam tomography and collagen cross linking.

 DR ANTHONY ZABOROWSKI